-- I will attend court for every hearing, so you don’t have to.
+- One of our Attorneys will attend court for every hearing, so you don’t have to.
 No lost time from work, so you can keep making money, supporting you and your loved ones, and remain a productive member of society.

 - I will spend the time to carefully analyze all the facts of the case, and do the legal research and write motions that might be required to aggressively fight for your rights and get you the best resolution from your case.

 - I can negotiate for the best possible outcome, or navigate the treacherous waters of a jury trial when needed.

 - Expect to have a warrior by your side who is not afraid of fighting the system to make sure your rights are protected.